RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures

 \section{Introduction}

-Quantum error correction is necessary in order to execute large scale applications.
-As we scale, quantum resources will be relatively scarce and it is critical to develop realtime management of these resources in order to maximize the value of available hardware.
+Quantum error correction is necessary for \textit{fault tolerant quantum computation} (FTQC).
+As we scale, demand for quantum resources will grow rapidly and it is critical to develop realtime management of available resources.
 These resources include classical bandwidth for decoding \cite{ravi2023better}, ancilla management for communication and decompositions \cite{ding2020square}, and the creation and use of special resource states called \textit{magic states} \cite{ding2018magic, litinski2019magic}.
-The study of these resources has been concentrated around surface codes as a promising candidate error correction code for small to intermediate scale quantum hardware \cite{litinski2019game, gidney2021factor} has focused on the quantum error correcting code known as the surface code due to its limited hardware connectivity, high threshold, and well studied decoding procedures.
+The study of these resources for small to intermediate scale quantum hardware \cite{litinski2019game, gidney2021factor} has focused on the quantum error correcting code known as the surface code due to its limited hardware connectivity, high threshold, and well studied decoding procedures.

-Critical to the success of any quantum error correcting code is providing support for the creation and consumption of \textit{magic states} (or resource states).
-Since no code natively supports a transversal and universal gate set \cite{eastin2009restrictions}, there must be some gates that are performed in \textit{another} code and converted or distilled into special states that can be used to apply that gate in the original code.
-For example, in the surface code we natively only support the Clifford gates (e.g. CNOT, X, Z, and H) which are not universal.
-One common way to make this gate set universal is to produce T states and inject them as necessary.
-It is also typical that we only support a finite gate set and not a continuous one.
-For example, most physical quantum computers can support $Rz(\theta)$ for any $\theta$, but the surface code only supports a discrete set.
-By adding in the T gate to the Clifford set we get a universal gate set since we can approximate any $Rz(\theta)$ gate to an arbitrary precision \cite{ross2014optimal}.
-Unfortunately, this type of synthesis results in an increase in circuit depth by two orders of magnitude compared to a Clifford + Rz compilation and requires a large numbers of bulky \textit{factories} to produce the magic states; both space and time requirements for any circuit become dominated by T state production.
+Providing support for the creation and consumption of \textit{magic states} (or resource states) is critical to the success of any quantum error correcting code.
+Since no code natively supports a transversal and universal gate set \cite{eastin2009restrictions}, there exist gates that need to be executed in \textit{another} code and \textit{distilled} into the original code.
+For example, the surface code natively supports the Clifford gates (e.g. CNOT, X, Z, and H) which are not universal.
+This gate set is commonly made universal by producing T states and inject them as necessary.
+While most physical quantum computers support $Rz(\theta)$ for any $\theta$, the surface code only supports a discrete set.
+Combining the T gate with Clifford set we get a universal gate set since we can approximate any $Rz(\theta)$ gate to an arbitrary precision \cite{ross2014optimal}.
+However, this synthesis results in an increase in circuit depth by two orders of magnitude compared to a Clifford + Rz compilation and requires a large numbers of bulky \textit{factories} to produce the magic states; both space and time requirements for any circuit become dominated by T state production.
 This is significant as, for near-term FTQC, where we have about 1-2 orders of magnitude improvement in the logical error rates, this leads to many orders of magnitude drop in program fidelity.